TyberiusPrime/pypipegraph/README.txt

 pypipegraph
 =============

-pypipegraph is a library for constructing a workflow piece by piece and executing just the parts of it that need to be (re-)done.
+pypipegraph is an MIT-licensed library for constructing a workflow piece by piece and executing just the parts of it that need to be (re-)done.
 It supports using multiple cores (SMP) and (eventually, alpha code right now) machines (cluster) and is a hybrid between a dependency tracker (think 'make') and a cluster